CBD Hemp Terpenes and Their Benefits

 • Bactericidal

-Humulene is a common terpene found in many CBD Hemp Flower Strains with a dank, humid scent similar to decaying trees.
+Humulene is a common terpene found in many CBD hemp flower strains and has a dank, humid scent similar to decaying trees.
 Its aroma is most notably identified in hops used to make beer and has a unique appetite suppressing effect.
+It’s also found in basil, black pepper, cloves, peppermint, and sage.

-Aroma Profile: Dank, woodsy and pungent, humid scent.
-Humulene from hops what gives beer its unique aroma.
+Aromatic Profile: Dank, woodsy and pungent, humid scent.

 • Analgesic